BU: 2024 Requirements, Scores & GPAs | CampusReel

 |-

-Boston University (BU)’s average SAT score is 1320.
-To be a competitive applicant for Boston University (BU) your SAT score should come close to the average.
-If you’re closer to the 1220, you’re likely going to have a tougher time getting accepted.
-To consider Boston University (BU) a “target” school (one that you are likely to get into) you should aim for a score of 1420.
+Boston University Questrom School of Business’s average SAT score is -.
+To be a competitive applicant for Boston University Questrom School of Business your SAT score should come close to the average.
+If you’re closer to the -, you’re likely going to have a tougher time getting accepted.
+To consider Boston University Questrom School of Business a “target” school (one that you are likely to get into) you should aim for a score of -.

-Boston University (BU)’s average ACT score is 91.
-To be a competitive applicant for Boston University (BU) your ACT score should come close to the average.
-If you’re closer to the 83, you’re likely going to have a tougher time getting accepted.
-To consider Boston University (BU) a “target” school (one that you have a good chance of getting into) you should aim for a score of 99.
+Boston University Questrom School of Business’s average ACT score is -.
+To be a competitive applicant for Boston University Questrom School of Business your ACT score should come close to the average.
+If you’re closer to the -, you’re likely going to have a tougher time getting accepted.
+To consider Boston University Questrom School of Business a “target” school (one that you have a good chance of getting into) you should aim for a score of -.

 |25th Percentile